NativeScript/docs-v7/docs/core-concepts/project-structure.md

     ```
     This will result in app located at **"/d/work/myApplication/app"** and resources located at **"/d/work/myApplication/resources"**.

-3. The third option is to have both the app folder and resources folder location specified like this:
+3. The third option is to have both the app folder and resources folder location specified:
     ```
     {
         "appPath": "code/src",